JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - **Randomizer is working for Serpulo's campaign only at the moment.**
 - **Currently, only the "Skip Tutorial" option has been implemented**, you can change the other option in the YAML but they will most likely make the game unstable right now.
 - Most node from the research tree has been replaced with location checks.
+- A "Victory" node has been added, researching this node will inform Archipelago that the player has finished their World.
+(Campaign clear logic not implemented yet)
 - A new menu has been added in Settings to configure Archipelago's settings.
 - You can use the chat to send messages to other client (If they support it).
 - Client and Archipelago commands have not yet been added but are coming soon.
 In the meantime, please use the text client to use commands.

 ## How to build and play the game.

+### **THIS IS NOT A RELEASE.
+THERE ARE NO EXECUTABLE FILES AT THE MOMENT, YOU WILL NEED TO BUILD THE GAME TO BE ABLE TO PLAY IT.**

 ### Windows
 1. Make sure you have [JDK 16-17](https://adoptium.net/archive.html?variant=openjdk17&jvmVariant=hotspot) installed.